The Challenge

 Plant Spacing

-How far apart to place each plant—whether you’re transplanting or direct sowing.
+This tells you how far apart to place each plant, whether you’re transplanting or direct sowing.

 Row Spacing